ahupowerdns/simplesocket/socket-api.md

 This works much like blocking UDP, alhough you might now also get EAGAIN when trying to receive data.
 At least there is no waiting

 ## Waiting
-So, if we got EGAIN, now what?
+So, if we got EAGAIN, now what?
 Almost all sample code will tell you to use `select()` to wait on a socket, but no one should ever be using `select()` ever again, since this call breaks violently if you use more than x file descriptors.
 You'll find out x at 3AM one day.
-Use `poll()` instead, or one of the more modern variants.
+Use `poll()` instead, or one of the more modern variants (epoll, kqueue).

 It is important to note that POSIX takes a broad view of what denotes 'readble' or 'writable' on a socket.
 For example, EOF is both.
 So `poll()` might return and tell you a socket is readable, but when you try, it gives you EOF.

 In addition, like many other functions, `poll()` frequently changes its mind.
 If it says a socket is readable or writable, this may no longer be the case by the time you try.
 For this reason, do not EVER use `poll()` on a blocking socket.
 You might block.

+One can also do non-blocking `connect()` but the details are arcane.
+The error code of a failed connect needs to be retrieved with additional work.
+Sample code is in [SimpleSocket](https://github.com/ahupowerdns/simplesocket/blob/ed53be41f5bf5722cda428ae32205b4fe9576d4e/sclasses.cc#L44).
 ## Filling out struct sockaddr_in and struct sockaddr_in6
 To actually connect or send something, we'll need to fill out these sockaddr structs.
 This is surprisingly tricky.
 First, you must make sure the IPv6 struct is zeroed out as it is full of fields that need to be set to safe defaults.